64032466/f5-agility-labs-waf/docs/class9/module1/lab2.rst

 #.
 Now for the sake of expediting the policy blocking malicious traffic, we will turn off signature staging.
 This will simulate a user waiting out the default 7 days of staging your attack signatures.

-    - Go to **Security -> Application Security -> Security Policies** And select your policy by name
-    - Under the Enforcement Readiness Period change that to zero and press **Save**
     - Go to **Security -> Application Security -> Policy Building -> Learning and Blocking Settings**
     - Expand **Attack Signatures**
     - Uncheck the box next to **Enable Signature Staging**